Professional Development Department

 The creation of the Professional Development Department was an attempt to tackle the issue in a different but systematic way.

-Staff in the department all have specific responsibilities, (NQTs, students, departmental, individual staff support, coaching training) but the heart of their task is to ensure that the quality of teaching and learning gets ever better.
+Staff in the department all have specific responsibilities, (NQTs, trainee teachers, departmental, individual staff support, coaching training) but the heart of their task is to ensure that the quality of teaching and learning gets ever better.
 By implication this requires all staff to be actively involved in their professional development.

 In the past the department has taken the lead on: